Advertiser Disclosure

 Mortgage credit certificate (MCC)

 If you’re a low- or moderate-income homebuyer with an ADFA mortgage, you might be interested in a mortgage credit certificate (MCC), which converts a portion of the mortgage interest you pay into a non-refundable federal tax credit.
-The maximum credit per year is $2,000, and can be claimed for the life of the loan so long as you stay in the home.
+The maximum credit per year is $2,000, which can be claimed for the life of the loan so long as you stay in the home.

 Among the eligibility criteria, you’ll need to be a first-time homebuyer or a veteran or veteran’s spouse, or purchasing a home in a targeted county (which includes Crawford County, Jefferson County and White County).
 You’ll also need to work with an ADFA-approved lender, and minimum credit score, household income limits and a home purchase price limit of $300,000 apply.